adaptris/interlok-docs-legacy/pages/developer/developer-ui-db.md

   "config_last_updated" datetime
   "jmx_env" varchar
   "jmx_password" varchar
-  "jmx_uid" varchar
-  "jmx_username" varchar
+  "jmx_uid" varchar         //unique identifier used in the Adapter configuration XML "jmx_username" varchar
   "name" varchar
   "ordering" int
-  "url" varchar
-  "tags" varchar
-}
+  "url" varchar             //JMX URL used to connect to an Adapter "tags" varchar            //comma-separated values of tags used for filtering }

 # The widgets on the runtime page